austinkn123/AustinNotes/Markdown/Dep Nails Site.md

 	- material ui - easy and intuitive way to build components without me having to build everything from scratch.
 Need to look into styled components to customize the components
 	- axios - one of the most popular npm to fetch data from an api
 	- react toastify - easy way to handle notifications
+	- react router dom - used to set up routing in my app

 #### 2. **Cross-Platform Framework**: